promise-100/SalesData_Capestone/README.md

 Considering this is a capestone project, my trainer, The Incubator Hub provided the sales dataset for this analysis.

 ### Data Structure:
-The dataset is an excel file file with 50,000 rows and 7 columns which includes: OrderID, CustomerID, Product, Region, OrderDate, Quantity and Unit Price.
+The original dataset is an excel file with 50,000 rows and 7 columns which includes: OrderID, CustomerID, Product, Region, OrderDate, Quantity and Unit Price.

 ### Tools Used:
 - Microsoft Excel [Download Here](https:www.microsoft.com)